SerpentDash/shinden_mobile/README.md

 Flutter shows webview with shinden webpage, injects css and js files to change how page looks and add / fix some functionalities.

-App allows you to watch videos from multiple providers (in highest available quality) in external video players.
+App allows users to watch videos from multiple providers (in highest available quality) in external video players.

 ## What's inside